 … you wind up in a German basement bar.

-Winzer Stube is a sneaky little prick, with unobtrusive signage and no storefront on a tree-spotted section of First St. It’s pocket-sized and well lit; the subterranean setting makes it feel like you’ve uncovered a treasure.
+Winzer Stube is a sneaky little place, with unobtrusive signage and no storefront on a tree-spotted section of First St. It’s pocket-sized and well lit; the subterranean setting makes it feel like you’ve uncovered a treasure.
 How’s the German theme?
-It depends on how you feel about a man in lederhosen playing Buffett on his accordion.
+It depends on how you feel about a man in Lederhosen playing Buffett on his accordion.
 I happen to think that’s exquisitely German.

 My mother-in-law, not a lover of German food.
 We ordered a beer flight – which I neglected to record – some cheese curds, and a pretzel.
 The food was excellent.
 I know the schwarzbier was the weak link of the flight, and we were given a “bonus beer” that tasted like cheese.
 The ladies treated this beer like an insult, but I soaked it on up.